 Jorge and I have grown so close since we first met.
 We oftentimes would joke around (although there is actually much truth to this statement) and say how incredibly grateful we are that we really made the most of the time we had together during his foreign exchange year.
 We started dating less than a week after he arrived in the States last August.
 We both knew from the beginning that after the spring semester ended in May of this year, he would have to return back to Spain.
 Fortunately for us, he was hired to work in a lab over the summer so we gained a few extra months together.
 That was an added bonus.

 The bond we formed was something remarkably special in my life.
 Jorge has the most peaceful heart of anyone I have ever encountered.
 His views come from such a good place, looking for the best in anyone and in all situations.
-He actively challenges bad in the world seeking a happier and more sustainable planet.
-He is open minded, intelligent, witty, and so loveable.
-I am consistently amazed with the things he does and tells me about on a daily basis.
+He actively challenges the bad in the world seeking a happier and more sustainable planet.
+He is open-minded, intelligent, witty, and so loveable.
+I am consistently amazed at the things he does and tells me about on a daily basis.
 His impact at Rutgers and on me has not gone unnoticed and I will miss him greatly.

 Saying goodbye to him Thursday morning wasn’t easy.
 We cleaned out his home on Wednesday and packed everything up.
 We decided what was garbage, what was his to take home, and what I would hold onto.
 For anyone who never has to experience this, consider yourself very lucky.
 Packing is a real reality check with situations like these.
 It tends to be the point when you realize… wow, so this is actually happening.